What are the Side Effects of CBD Oil?

 What Side Effects Does CBD Have?

 Derived from cannabis plants like hemp, cannabinoids such as CBD interact with your native endocannabinoid system.
 This central system’s responsibility is to maintain the body’s homeostasis for a wide array of systems, including sleep, mood, mentality, appetite, immune response and more.
 Each day, our outside environment influences your systems, causing them to fluctuate.
-The endocannabinoid system is constantly working to keeping them in balance.
+The endocannabinoid system is constantly working to keep them in balance.
 CBD and other cannabinoids support the efforts of this naturally occurring endocannabinoid system.

 - Blood pressure